3D Image Preparation

 Currently available stereo systems on the market

 To make 3d photos of moving objects the cha-cha method doesn't work, and you need to have a specialized camera, cameras or at least a lens.
 The least expensive option, provided you've got a single lens reflex (SLR) camera is Lens in a Cap (LIAC).
 It is a 3D lens that can be mounted on such a standard 35mm film or a digital, small frame, camera (2 types).
-The quality of those lenses, especially for full frame cameras, is very variable (some are quite good, some really bad), so if you buy one, test it quickly so that you'd have the time to return it in case the quality is not up to your expectations.
+The quality of those lenses, especially for full frame cameras, is not so great, so if you buy one, test it quickly so that you'd have the time to return it in case the quality is not up to your expectations.
 There are several models of specialized 35mm film stereo cameras, among them the best known is Realist.
+In the fall of 2009 the first digital stereo camera appeared on the market.
+It was Fuji FinePix REAL 3D W1.
+Consumer's interest was too low to keep it alive.